 - Day 14: Customer receives the order.

-The total equals 14 days.
+The total lead time equals 14 days.

 By analyzing each stage, the company can identify opportunities to improve efficiency.